 - Endocrine or metabolic conditions like diabetes or acidosis

 - Certain cancers, chemotherapy agents, and cancer medications

 - Fasting and crash dieting may elevate uric acid levels temporarily

 Side effects of high uric acid on different organs or parts of the body:

 - Joint: Gout is a condition involving joints.
 It includes pain, inflammation, swelling, redness, and tenderness on touching.
-The big toe of legs gets majorly affected by gout.
-It also affects ankles, heels, knees, fingers, wrists, and elbow.
+The big toe of the legs gets majorly affected by gout.
+However, it also affects ankles, heels, knees, fingers, wrists, and elbows.
 The symptoms once set; it takes 12 to 24 hours for the pain to reach its peak.
-This can remain for a few hours, days or even weeks.
-If the gout is not treated at the right time it can permanently damage the joints.
+This can remain for a few hours, days, or even weeks.
+Hence, if the gout is not treated at the right time it can permanently damage the joints.

-- Kidney: The uric acid crystals if gets trapped in the kidneys and urinary tract, it may lead to the formation of kidney stones.
+- Kidney: The uric acid crystals if get trapped in the kidneys and urinary tract, may lead to the formation of kidney stones.
 Men are majorly affected by such uric acid kidney stones.
-The symptoms include back pain, abdomen and groin pain, high fever, cold chills, nausea, vomiting and blood in the urine.
+The symptoms include back pain, abdomen and groin pain, high fever, cold chills, nausea, vomiting, as well as blood in the urine.

 - Skin: With constant high levels of uric acid in the blood, the uric acid crystals form lumps underneath the skin.
 These lumps are called tophi.
-Generally, these tophi are painless and have no symptoms.
-But during the time of gout attacks, these tophi swell and become very tender and painful.
+Generally, these tophi are painless and hence, they have no symptoms.
+However, during the time of gout attacks, these tophi swell and become very tender and painful.
 These are found under the skin of fingers, toes, elbows, and hands.